April 19, 2021. The Product Information File (PIF) is the technical documentation that every cosmetic product intended for the EU market must have.

 - Data on Serious Undesirable Effects

-On behalf of non-EU manufacturers, the PIF must be kept by the EU Responsible Person (RP) at the address specified on the label for 10 years after the last batch was placed on the market.
+On behalf of non-EU manufacturers, the EU Responsible Person (RP) must keep the PIF at the address specified on the label for 10 years after the last batch was placed on the market.

-The PIF should be held in a safe storage location, easily accessible to the EU Competent Authorities.
+The EU RP should hold the PIF in a safe storage location, easily accessible to the EU Competent Authorities.

-It is vital for the PIF to be kept updated and every single change should be recorded.
-If a change occurred, it is necessary to verify with the Responsible Person what are the implications and whether documentation needs to be updated.
+It is vital for the beauty brand to maintain updated the PIF in light of regulatory news and changes to the product.
+The PIF has to record every single change.
+If a change occurred, it is necessary to verify with the Responsible Person what are the implications and whether documentation needs any modifications.

 Follow our News section and LinkedIn page for future posts to learn more about the EU Cosmetics Regulation and all its updates!